AyushJainAJ/Android_ND_P1_2_PopularMovies/README.md

+# Popular Movies
+## Udacity Android Nanodegree program
-# Android Nanodegree Projects 1 and 2
+### Project 1 and 2

-Popular Movies
+An application developed to display list of movies fetched using The Movie DB API.
+Relevant details like ratings, reviews and trailer videos are also displayed for each movie.

 To start using this project, an API key is required.